meta-logi/metaagent-support/kafka-sink-plugin/README.md

 **kafka-sink-plguin** is a Kafka egress plugin for the MetaAgent.
 The plugin streams data from the MetaAgent to Kafka broker server(s).

-Device Data will be published in the topic MTConect.DeviceData.
+Device data will be published to the topic MTConect.DeviceData.
+Device model will be published to the topic MTConnect.DeviceProbe.

 Here is a MetaAgent configuration example using this Kafka egress plugin:
 ```